UtrechtUniversity/SWORDS-UU/collect_variables/scripts/github_api/README.md

-# Self-written
+# GitHub API
-This folder holds all code for variables that are retrieved by self-written code
+This folder holds the code for variables that are retrieved by GitHub API.